JanHendrikVanHeusden/Eratosthenes/README.md

 My goal was just to see what approaches and optimizations could be used with different techniques.
 It is not meant to be a mature production ready or life cycle friendly project.

 > For techies, you may want to jump to the [Implemented approaches](#implemented-approaches)
-> Or click below for the Table of Contents.
+> Or click below on ► Details for the Table of Contents.

 <details>